bambora/dev.bambora.com/source/portal/documentation/content/create_new_page.md

 title: Create Page
 layout: tutorial

+navigation:
+  nav_file: site_howto_nav
+  this_page: /portal/documentation/content/create_new_page/
+  toc_file: content_toc
+  header_highlight: Documentation

+summary: >
-summary: Describes how to create a new page in the dev portal.
+  Describes how to create a new page in the dev portal.

-nav: site_howto_nav
-name: /portal/create_new_page/
-parent: /portal/content/

 includes_root: portal

-search: false
 ---

 # Create a New Page